iandw/getting_and_cleaning_data_course_project/codebook.md

   * 6 - LAYING

 * SUBJECT ID - a factor from 1 to 30 identifying the subject who the observation is from.

-*
-* The definitions for the other 68 columns containing either mean() or std() can be found in the features_info.txt and the features.txt file given in the original data URL for the project.
+* The definitions for the other 68 columns containing either mean() or std() can be found in the features_info.txt and the features.txt file given in the original data URL for the project: "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip".
 The x, y, and z refer to the axis the measurement was recorded on.
 * mean() stands for mean value.
 * std() stands for standard deviation.
+* These files contain more detailed information on variable units and definitions.